Baskaboo/baskaboo-core/meta-cosmology.md

 But what if we've been reading it wrong?

 What if Energy isn't just energy — but raw desire, the spark of existence (Pits).
 What if Mass isn't just matter — but structure, the vessel that holds the spark (Mits).
 What if the speed of light isn't just a constant — but the relationship between space (Klop) and time (Laram)?
-What if Einstein’s Equation explains the 11:11 synchronicity?
+What if E=mc² explains the 11:11 synchronicity?

 In the Baskaboo framework, Einstein's equation becomes: Pits / Mits = (Klop / Laram)²